Code-Institute-Submissions/project-one-v2/README.md

 ### **Mobile v.
 Desktop**

 The site was developed with a desktop approach primarily, but still mobile-friendly.
 Most users will access the website from their computer whilst working, but there may be occassions when they need to access data on-the-go for quick reference.

+With this in mind, the site has two variants to reflect the desktop / landscape and mobile / portrait variants.
+As such, I have utilised one breakpoint at Medium / 768px.

+The website will still be useable on portrait screen sizes at this size.
+The website also has a maximum width of 1200px maintain design ratios on extra large screens.

 ### **Key concepts**